Here are the 25 kitchen essentials that are a must on my grocery list. They’re my favorite food items that I couldn’t live without.

 Think back, if you will, to the eighties when all bell peppers were unripe and green.
 It was a cold and bland time when sweet bell peppers never reached their full, fruity potential.

 Now bell peppers can be found in a rainbow of hues from yellow to purple.
-High in vitamins C and A, I buy multiple peppers a week for corn & black bean salad, noodle stir-fry, pizza, vegan bagel sandwich, and even juice!
+High in vitamins C and A, I buy multiple peppers a week for noodle stir-fry, vegan shakshuka, vegan bagel sandwich, and even juice!

 Humble celery, too basic to be flashy is an obvious choice for soup, salads, and stir-fries or go old school with a slathering of peanut butter and raisins.
 It’s a must in my vegan tuna salad.